thegopalmishra/The-Juice-Problem/README.md

 ### Comments:
 For the first friend we have five unique fruit juices {a, b, c, d, e} with each having a calorie total value of {21, 1, 21, 3, 3} respectively.
 To achieve a total calorie intake of 2, we first sort the entire list of fruit juices (LINE 3 inputs) after which we ascertain that we need 2 bottles of b (with calorie count of 1 per bottle) whereas, we have only one b juice in our cupboard.
 Hence, we cannot make the cocktail for the first friend and so she will be politely told “SORRY, HAVE WATER”.
 For the 2nd friend we have 2 unique bottles {a, b}, with calorie counts of {3, 4} respectively.
 Her calorific need is 7 which after sorting the bottles on the cupboard {baba} can be met by 1 bottle of “a”, and 1 bottle of “b”.
 For the 3rd friend we have 3 unique bottles {a, b, c} with calorie counts of {5, 4, 6} respectively.
-Her calorific requirement is 15 which after sorting the bottles on the cupboard {abcbacbabcc} can be met by the bottles “aaa” or "abc".
+Her calorific requirement is 15 which after sorting the bottles on the cupboard {abcbacbabcc} can be met by the bottles “aaa”.

 #### Sample Input: